British Historical Games Society

 The BHGS are now taking applications from clubs and groups to stage demo and participation games at this year's event.

-Fitting neatly into the East Midlands' wargaming calendar "Summer" slot (with Hammerhead and both Partizan shows in the other 3 calendar quarters), Britcon boasts an eclectic mix of historical and non-historical competition games, less competition orientated "organised play" gatherings from gaming communities such as the Too Fat Lardies, and of course the Britcon Trade Show including space for a number of show-floor demos and participation games
+Fitting neatly into the East Midlands' wargaming calendar "Summer" slot (with Hammerhead and both Partizan shows in the other 3 calendar quarters), Britcon boasts an eclectic mix of historical and non-historical competition games, less competition orientated "organised play" gatherings from gaming communities and of course the Britcon Trade Show including space for a number of show-floor demos and participation games

-And, uniquely all of this happens slap bang in the middle of Nottingham, with great connections to ever conceivable form of public transport as part of a multi-day convention with onsite student accommodation right on the doorstep of all of the evening (and daytime) attractions that Nottingham has to offer the discerning wargamer running a weekend demo or participation game!
+And, uniquely all of this happens slap bang in the middle of Leicester with great connections to ever conceivable form of public transport as part of a multi-day convention right on the doorstep of all of the evening (and daytime) attractions that Leicester has to offer the discerning wargamer running a weekend demo or participation game!

 We can offer demo game groups:

-Britcon is a 2-day event which this year is on track to host over 500 "there all weekend" players, plus several hundred additional "walk-in" show-only attendees as the show becomes more firmly established as we move into our 3rd year in Nottingham.
+Britcon is a 2-day event with many "there all weekend" players, plus several hundred additional "walk-in" show-only attendees as the show becomes more firmly established as we move into our 4th year in the East Midlands.
 The main day of the show will again be from 10-4 on Saturday, with a part day on Sunday from 10-2

 In terms of layout the demo games are integrated within the main trade show floor, which sits at the very heart of the event.
 Show attendees walk from the entrance straight into the middle of the show, and all of the residential gamers will also be walking past our stands and demo tables multiple times every day to get to the bars, catering spaces and even the main entrance and exits from the venue each morning and evening.